 To improve your search engine rank further, it helps to follow both the previous recommendation (influencers) and the following one (social media).
 Both have great abilities to generate links to your website from other places, which can improve your search engine ranking.

-Long story short, social media is a great way to bring in traffic directly since people can click on links you post – and they will, if your posts are compelling enough.
+Long story short, social media is a great way to bring in traffic directly.
+People can click on links you post – and they will, if your posts are compelling enough.
 Twitter, Facebook, Instagram, and similar websites are much faster ways to reach out to people than through search engines or influencers – making them really useful for Kickstarter campaigns.

 Social media also helps break the ice between you and influencers.
 Over time, social media links also start to add up and improve your website’s ranking in Google.

 For Kickstarter campaigns especially, mailing lists are tremendously useful.
 You can create a landing page for people to go to long before you ever launch your Kickstarter campaign.
-You can collect email addresses over a period of months and then send out a single email to everybody at once.
+You can collect emails over a period of months and then send a single email to everybody simultaneously.

-Advertise.
 I touched on this last week in How to Rise Above the Noise of the Internet & Get Noticed, but it bears repeating.
-A lot of grunt work can be eliminated by taking out some Facebook ads that link to your website.
-This works especially well if you pair your advertisements with a mailing list so you can get repeated traffic from it.
+Eliminate grunt work by taking out some Facebook ads that link to your website.
+This works especially well if you pair your advertisements with a mailing list.
 I’ll conclude with something I suggested last week since it’s still highly relevant here.

 One method I’ve found particularly useful is to set up a giveaway contest on Facebook.
 Give away some game or some gift that will attract people who would like your game.
 Take out anywhere from twenty to a few hundred dollars to boost the post.
 I’ve gotten emails for as cheap as $0.50 each, once you consider the price of the giveaway prize plus shipping.

-Convincing people to visit your site can seem daunting at first, but there are a lot of methods you can use that will help you get started.
+Convincing people to visit your site can seem daunting, but there are a lot of methods you can use.
 Advertising, direct outreach, and influencer outreach are great ways to start.
 Mailing lists, social media, search engine optimization, and advertising again can continue to bring you traffic on a regular basis.